Possible Bearish Inside Day Candle Pattern Detected for Oracle Corp (NYSE:ORCL) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Oracle Corp (NYSE:ORCL)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Oracle Corp (NYSE:ORCL) based on the price action in the company's shares.
-Today's price range of $52.60 and $52.92 is within yesterday's high and low of the day.
+Yesterday's price range of $52.60 and $52.92 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Oracle Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Oracle Corporation supplies software for enterprise information management.
 The Company offers databases and relational servers, application development and decision support tools, and enterprise business applications.
 Oracle's software runs on network computers, personal digital assistants, set-top devices, PCs, workstations, minicomputers, mainframes, and massively parallel computers.